Riding Gear

 Faceshield/eye Protection

-If a participant’s helmet is equipped with a faceshield, then other eye protection is not necessary.
-All eye protection should be clear and free of scratches, as it is essential for the instructor(s) to be able to see your eyes for proper instruction and evaluation.
+- All eye protection should be clear and free of scratches, as instructors need to see your eyes for proper instruction and evaluation.

 Gloves